thomasnield/ai-appraisal-and-hype-articles/README.md

 ## Summarizing the Narratives

-Here are the bullet points that objectively weigh "artificial intelligence" and "machine learning" applications in the real world, from a proponent as well as critical perspective:
+Based on the articles and resources listed below, here are the bullet points that objectively summarize proponent and critical perspectives on "AI":

 ### Proponent Points